 The School's undergraduate programs cover a wide spectrum of courses in Pure and Applied Mathematics and Statistics.
 The School's alumni are found in an extraordinary range of careers.

 The School's postgraduate programs include coursework degrees (at Graduate Diploma and Masters levels) and vigorous research programs leading to MSc and PhD degrees.
 Currently the School has around 70 postgraduate students, of whom over 50 are enrolled in the PhD program.

 Over the past thirty years, the School has graduated more than two hundred research students, many of whom have gone on to distinguished careers in Australia and throughout the Asian region.

-Visit Our Academics on YouTube to see some of our teaching staff in action.
 Several members of staff are using YouTube to enhance their teaching and to strengthen students' understanding of mathematical methods and concepts.
+Visit our School's YouTube channel to see some of our teaching staff in action.

 An Outstanding Mathematical Research Centre